This guide was created to help you find library resources for your research paper.

 Your audience for this research and writing assignment is professional K-12 teachers who will benefit from reading this showcase of your understanding of the second language learning process and supporting ELLs.

-Your final paper must be between 2,000 – 3,000 words (excluding the “References” page), use the APA format (APA Manual, 6th Edition), and cite at least six of the articles you have chosen at least once each.
+Your final paper must be between 2,000 – 2,500 words (excluding the “References” page), use the APA format (APA Manual, 6th Edition), and cite each of the five articles you have chosen at least once each.

-You may use and cite your textbook or one of the other course readings as one of your six resources.
+You may use and cite your textbook or one of the other course readings as a sixth resource.